Covid 19 coronavirus: Watch live - Ministry of Health's Ashley Bloomfield to give update

-New Zealand has 18 new coronavirus cases today.
+New Zealand has 18 new coronavirus cases today, though grave fears remain for elderly residents at a rest home where there has been an outbreak.

-Director-General of Health Ashley Bloomfield says there are a total of 1330 cases.
-No more deaths have been reported since yesterday, with the death toll remaining at four.
+Director-General of Health Ashley Bloomfield told reporters there are a total of 1330 cases.
+No more deaths have been reported since yesterday; the death toll remains at four.

 The source of the Covid-19 infection at the Rosewood rest home in Christchurch was still being investigated.